-- Develop critical thinking and problem-solving skills for project planning and use of necessary collaborative skills. - Communicate clearly and concisely, visually, verbally and in writing, using digital media techniques appropriate for the intended audience. - Identify and explain digital media standards of professionalism as they pertain to personal and work-related endeavors. - Exhibit a portfolio of digital media projects related to the chosen specialization at the conclusion of the Associate in Science degree work.
+- Develop critical thinking and problem-solving skills for digital media projects by planning and using necessary collaborative skills. - Communicate in a clear and concise manner visual, verbal and written skills using digital media techniques appropriate for the intended audience. - Identify and explain digital media standards of professionalism as they pertain to personal and work-related endeavors. - Exhibit a portfolio of digital media projects related to the chosen specialization at the conclusion of the Associate in Science degree work.